leogx9r/ryzen_smu/README.md

 | 46.37         | 1.0.0.3 A     |
 | 43.18         | 1.0.0.2 A     |

+Note: This file returns a string encoded version represented by the "SMU Version" above.

 #### `/sys/kernel/ryzen_smu_drv/codename`

 Returns a numeric index containing the running processor's codename based on the following enumeration: